Hagenow Headshot

 Hello, I’m Mike.

-I am a Postdoctoral Fellow in the Aeronautics and Astronautics department at MIT.
+I am incoming assistant professor in the Department of Computer Sciences at UW-Madison.
+Previously, I was a Postdoctoral Fellow in the Aeronautics and Astronautics department (and CSAIL) at MIT.
 As a researcher, I work on developing methods for effective human-robot teaming with a focus on contact-rich tasks that are physically demanding on people.
 My main research interests lie in shared autonomy and robot learning.
 Before working in robotics, I was a manager at Epic Systems working on patient portals.
 I received my BS in mechanical engineering from Tufts University in 2014 and my MS/PhD in mechanical engineering from UW-Madison in 2019 and 2023, respectively.
 If you are interested in chatting/collaborating, don't hesitate to reach out!

 Contact